The Local Leadership Grant is currently closed.

 Applicants must meet all of the following criteria:

-2. The Group Lead must be a resident of Toronto and must identify which Toronto Strong Neighbourhood Strategy (TSNS) Community Network they live in.
-Find out what TSNS Community Network you live in.
+2. The Group lead must be a resident of Toronto and must identify which Toronto Strong Neighbourhood Strategy (TSNS) Community Network they live in.
+To determine which TSNS Community Network you live in, visit the Local Leadership Grant Map.

-3. Group projects must offer community-based activities that demonstrate alignment with at least one the five domains of the Toronto Strong Neighbourhood Strategy
+3. Group projects must offer community-based activities that demonstrate alignment with the five domains (i.e., economic opportunities, healthy lives, participation in decision making, physical surroundings, and social development) of the Toronto Strong Neighbourhood Strategy.

-4. If you are serving food, one group member must have a Food Handler Certificate or be willing to participate in training to receive a Food Handler Certificate.
-A free training session will be offered for eligible groups.
+5. If you are serving food, one group member must have a Food Handler Certificate OR participate in training to receive a Food Handler Certificate.
+A free training session will be offered for groups recommended for funding on a first-come, first-serve basis.

-5. All groups must be in good standing and eligible to receive a grant from the City of Toronto.
-All groups must comply with the Grants Policy.
-Your group must not be in debt to the City of Toronto or be part of an active investigation.
+6. To be in good standing and eligible to receive a grant from the City of Toronto, all groups must comply with the Grants Policy.
+Your group must not be in debt with the City or be in default of terms and conditions of any agreement (including any previous grant agreement) with the City of Toronto.

 Ineligible applicants include:

-3. Groups without 3 members who reside in Toronto
+4. Groups with less than 3 members who do not reside in Toronto.

-4. Non-profit organizations, self-employed Individuals, registered businesses, for-profit businesses, landlord/tenant and condominium boards, corporations, political parties, BIAs, staff of the City of Toronto, members of City of Toronto Council
+5. Non-profit organizations, self-employed Individuals, registered businesses, for-profit businesses, landlord/tenant and condominium boards, corporations, political parties, social enterprises (including BIAs), staff of the City of Toronto, members of City of Toronto Council.

-10. Organizations with mandates and activities covered under provincial or federal legislation such as schools and universities, day-cares, group homes, hospitals
+8. Organizations with mandates and activities covered under provincial or federal legislation such as schools and universities, day-cares, group homes, hospitals.

 Local Leadership Grant groups can only submit one application.
 The first application that is submitted will be the application that is reviewed.